greenthegarden/homelab/README.md

 ### Storage Server Hardware

-A [ZimaBlade 7700 NAS kit][storserv], which uses a quad-core version of the Zimablade single-board x86 computer, is used as a storage server.
+A [ZimaBlade 7700 NAS kit][storserv], which uses a quad-core version of the ZimaBlade single-board x86 computer, is used as the storage server.

 Server Specifications